Resources to Teach and Learn Chemistry

-We will be holding webinars to give an overview of the OLI courseware and discuss ways this free resource may help with the rapid transition to online instruction necessitated by Covid-19.
-A recording from our webinar on March 16 is available here.
-If you have any questions, or would like attend a future webinar, please contact .
+We will be holding webinars to give an overview of the courseware and discuss ways this free resource may help with the rapid transition to online instruction necessitated by Covid-19.
+The first webinar is scheduled for Friday, March 13 at 1 pm EST. Please RSVP to if you would like to attend, or if you have any other questions.

 The ChemCollective is a collection of virtual labs, scenario-based learning activities, tutorials, and concept tests.
 Teachers can use our content for pre-labs, for alternatives to textbook homework, and for in-class activities for individuals or teams.
 Students can review and learn chemistry concepts using our virtual labs, simulations, and tutorials.
 The ChemCollective is organized by a group of faculty and staff at Carnegie Mellon who are interested in using, assessing, and creating engaging online activities for chemistry education.